Limited purpose applications

 - Contact the relevant planning authority (Dept of Planning, Transport & Infrastructure or your local council) to discuss whether you need planning or building approvals

-- Complete the appropriate licence application form and attachment.
+- Complete the appropriate licence application form and attachment (waste recycling depots/listed waste production or railway systems).

 Please be aware that any determination by the EPA does not exempt your application from development or planning requirements.
 To discuss a potential application, contact the EPA on 8204 2000.